SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

 where `time_choice(integrator)` determines the time of the next callback and `user_affect!` is the effect applied to the integrator at the stopping points.
+If `nothing` is returned for the time choice then the iterator ends.

 ## PeriodicCallback